NHLA Media Resources

 NHLA’s staff advocates are some of the most skilled and experienced litigators and policy advocates in the state.
 Whether you are looking for a background opinion while researching a proposed bill or seeking a sound bite about local welfare programs, domestic violence laws, veterans benefits or any number of other topics, NHLA’s advocates can provide insightful, useful perspectives on poverty law issues in the Granite State.

 Our staff members are based at five offices across New Hampshire, and have experience at all levels of the justice system, including the state Supreme Court and the various government agencies that are involved in programs related to poverty.

 Some newsworthy topics on which our advocates are well-versed: elder abuse and exploitation; the foreclosure process; consumer protections; housing discrimination; and the juvenile justice system, among many other issues that affect the daily lives of low-income Granite State families.

-Elliott Berry: Local welfare; property tax relief; federally subsidized housing law; bed bugs; rights of campground residents, homeless persons, renters and prisoners.
+Elliott Berry: Local welfare; lead poisoning; property tax relief; federally subsidized housing; bed bugs; civil rights of renters, campground residents, homeless persons, prisoners.